 The Alexa voice assistant is an incredible digital companion with plenty of skills to unpack.
 As the brains behind Amazon’s lineup of Echo speakers and smart displays, along with a host of third-party devices, Alexa users can ask the assistant to play their favorite music, make a phone call, set timers and alarms, check news/weather, and interact with smart home devices throughout the home.
 That’s everything from microwaves and coffee makers to thermostats and lighting fixtures.
 But, let’s go back to the basics — just for a moment.

-For those that enjoy having a digitized shopping list, one of the most common and useful Alexa skills is the ability to remotely add items to an Alexa shopping list, whether through voice commands or by manually inputting an item in the Alexa app.
-But did you know that you could add more than one item to an Alexa list using just a single voice command?
+For those that enjoy having a digitized shopping list, one of the most common and useful Alexa skills is the ability to remotely add items to an Alexa shopping list, whether through voice commands or by manually inputting an item in the

 It may sound obvious, but it wasn’t until a couple of years ago that Alexa developers integrated this ability into Alexa’s pantheon of tricks.
 Before the update, if a user wanted to add multiple items, they would need to issue one voice command per item at a time, making for quite the drawn-out process.
 But alas, now we’re able to easily input several items simultaneously.
 Here’s a quick guide on how to do so.